QBobWatson/ipe2tikz/README.md

 + Path objects are exported to usual TikZ paths, created with `\draw` or `\fill` or `\filldraw`.
 These may contain path-to `--` commands, `arc` commands, and curve-to `..` commands, as well as `rectangle`, `ellipse`, and `circle` commands.
+Composed paths are concatenated by move-to (empty) commands.

 + Text objects are exported to TikZ nodes, with the `ipe node` style.

 + Group objects are exported to TikZ scopes.
-The clipping path, if any, becomes a `\clip` path in the scope.
+The clipping path, if it exists, becomes a `\clip` path in the scope.

 + Reference objects (marks) are exported to TikZ `\pic` commands.

 + If configured to do so, the stylesheet cascade is exported to a TikZ style called `ipe stylesheet`.

-+ Tilings are exported to fill patterns (which must be defined by hand in TikZ).

 ### Coordinate transformations